dpretet/friscv/doc/project_mgt.md

 - [ ] Review WARL CSR implementation
 - [ ] enhance processing unit
-    - control asserts registers under use in an instruction
+    - control checks registers under use in an instruction
     - processing clear the tickets once instruction is finished
     - processing knows if a ALU can be used based register targeted
     - control knows if it can branch